gsoft-inc/wl-web-configs/docs/webpack/configure-dev.md

 ## 6. Set environment variables

-To deal with environment variables, the [webpack](https://webpack.js.org/) documentation suggest using the [--env option](https://webpack.js.org/guides/environment-variables/) from it's CLI.
+To deal with environment variables, the [webpack](https://webpack.js.org/) documentation suggests using the [--env option](https://webpack.js.org/guides/environment-variables/) from its CLI.
 While that would work, by using webpack `--env` CLI option, the environment variables would only be made available to the webpack configuration files (.e.g. `webpack.config.js`) rather than any [Node.js](https://nodejs.org/en) files.
 Therefore we **do not recommend** using webpack `--env` CLI option.

 ### cross-env